Spring's buds and blooms are a sure sign that winter is over and, for many, that seasonal allergies are on their way.

 - Pollen counts are highest in the morning, so plan outdoor activities for later in the day.

 - Get an allergy-free family member or friend to mow the lawn.
 If you must mow the lawn, use a mask and protective glasses.
 You can choose a simple disposable paper mask, or for tougher allergies, a ''respirator mask'' with a HEPA filter.
+Ask your doctor which is right for you.

 - Toss your clothes in the washer and take a shower after you come in from outdoor activities, especially when you’ve been working in the yard.